What Is Spinal Paralysis?

 Back to Top

-Talk to Our New York Paralysis Lawyers
+Talk to Our New York City Paralysis Lawyers

 If you were harmed in an accident caused by someone else’s careless behavior, you shouldn’t have to pay for your own medical treatment.
 To successfully get the financial help you need for your injury, your lawyer will have to show that your injury wasn't pre-existing and was caused by someone else's actions.
-Your experienced NY spinal cord injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you.
+Your experienced NYC spinal cord injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you.
 Here are some of the expenses a lawsuit can help pay:

 • Lost income